-Acne is a teenager’s worst nightmare.
-Unfortunately, for some people, pimple breakouts continue well into adulthood.
-Many acne sufferers are so desperate to get rid of their condition that they even resort to popping zits with a fingernail; we never recommend this.
-Perhaps there’s a better solution.
-The latest research shows that probiotics may play a role.
+Acne is a teenager’s worst nightmare and unfortunately, for some people breakouts continue well into adulthood..
+The latest research shows that probiotics may play a role in fighting acne.
 Can you really take probiotics for acne?
 What’s the correlation between gut bacteria and the dime-sized zit on your forehead?

 Before discussing the probiotics and acne connection, let’s talk a bit about how acne occurs in the first place.
 There is no single cause; it’s an accumulation of multiple factors.
 Genetics, for the most part, determines whether you are acne-prone or not.

 The other factor is hormones.
 A rise in androgen hormone levels causes the subcutaneous glands under the skin to enlarge.
 This leads to increased sebum (skin oil) production.
 In turn, this causes the pores of the skin cell walls to rupture and create a breeding ground for the P. acnes bacteria.
 The bacteria attach to the sebum as it tries to break out of the pore, leading to a blockage that ultimately leads to acne formation.
 The rise in hormones explains why acne is so common among adolescent boys and girls.
 Adolescence means puberty, and puberty means major hormonal shifts.

 The Role of Probiotics for Acne Treatment: